Vogel-lab/DOT1L_activity_neocortex-paper/README.md

 sc3: Data pre-processing, clustering, and downstream analysis and SCENIC anaysis were performed in this conda environment.

 Overview of the main seurat analysis has been provided in the folder: Overview_of_Main_Seurat_Analysis_Appiah_et_al.
-To have view how the figuires in the markdown files should look like, download the files as html and view them in your browser.
+To view how the figures in the markdown files should look like, download the files as html and view them in your browser.